How to Care for Healthy Koi Fry - Expert Tips from Adam Byer Koi Farm

 - Feed an amount that the koi will consume within a few minutes, a few times per day

-- Keep monitoring the ammonia and nitrite weekly.
+- Keep monitoring the ammonia and nitrite regularly; at least weekly.

 When the fry reach 2-3 inches long, move them onto our TOSAI PLUS high protein, 2mm round pellet.